-The Photon Institute will leverage RIT’s unique assets to develop advanced photonics, which represents the cutting edge of the field of photonics, with the ultimate goal of becoming one of the most effective applied photon research and development centers in the world.
+The Future Photon Initiative (FPI) will leverage RIT’s unique assets to develop advanced photonics, which represents the cutting edge of the field of photonics, with the ultimate goal of becoming one of the most effective applied photon research and development centers in the world.

-Don Figer, director of the Center for Detectors, will lead the Institute.
+Don Figer, director of the Center for Detectors, will lead the Initiative.
 “We’ve always had the idea to bring together the researchers to address the bigger problems” the world faces related to U.S. competitiveness and national security, he said.
-Specifically, there are five photonics-driven fields of interest: advanced manufacturing, communications and information technology, defense and national security, energy, and health and medicine.
+Initially, FPI will develop devices for: advanced manufacturing, communications and information technology, defense and national security, energy, and health and medicine.

 Some of those big questions, Figer cites: “Are we alone in the universe?
 What is dark energy and dark matter?” and others listed at the beginning of this article.
 “The odd thing about these questions is they don’t seem to be related but they all overlap in the technology that’s needed to address them,” according to Figer.

-The Institute will apply and commercialize the efforts of existing RIT groups who develop technology for the generation, transmission, manipulation, absorption, and detection of photons.
+FPI will apply and commercialize the efforts of existing RIT groups who develop technology for the generation, transmission, manipulation, absorption, and detection of photons.

 Leveraging success

-Being awarded $1 million in funding from RIT will provide the resources needed to take the individual research groups and transform them into an internationally recognized Institute, Figer said.
+Being awarded $1 million in funding from RIT will provide the resources needed to take the individual research groups and transform them into an internationally recognized Initiative, Figer said.

 Key to that is analyzing the areas of expertise that RIT currently has on its research faculty and identifying gaps that exist.
 Also important is analyzing a list of potential customers (ranging from NASA to Department of Defense) in order to target opportunities for funding and possible expansion, Figer said.

 An assistant director will be hired to be the liaison between researchers and the industry, federal agencies, New York state, and non-profit organizations.
 “We think we could significantly increase funding for research,” Figer said.
-The most important long-term goal is to obtain funding from the National Science Foundation for an Engineering Research Center or Science and Technology Center (a $50 million grant).
-The total external funding goal for the Photon Institute is $100 million within five years.
+The most important long-term goal is to obtain funding to create a national photon device center.
+The total external funding goal for the Future Photon Initiative is $100 million within five years.

-This RIT research initative will be able to capitalize on opportunities, including funding, related to the American Institute for Manufacturing of Photonics (AIM Photonics), a public-private partnership announced in 2015 in which RIT is a Tier 1 academic partner.
+This RIT research initiative will be able to capitalize on opportunities, including funding, related to the American Initiative for Manufacturing of Photonics (AIM Photonics), a public-private partnership announced in 2015 in which RIT is a Tier 1 academic partner.
 Rochester is getting $610 million in federal, state and private funding to create a national photonics center.

 Impressive support

-“One of the measures of our emergence as international leaders is the strength of the letters of support in our proposal” to RIT for funding the Photon Institute, Figer said.
+“One of the measures of our emergence as international leaders is the strength of the letters of support in our proposal” to RIT for funding the Future Photon Initiative, Figer said.
 Organizations and businesses such as NASA, the U.S. Army and Air Force, Raytheon, Nikon, Intel and Harris enthusiastically endorsed the proposal, and in some cases, cited the opportunity to work with or continue to work with RIT.

-“A number of our research groups is already working with NASA,” including in the field of infrared detectors, Figer noted.
+“A number of our research groups are(?) already working with NASA,” including in the field of infrared detectors, Figer noted.
 “But NASA has many interests…We can become an entity that could be a think tank for NASA.”
 The NASA letter of support specifically mentions the potential collaboration on areas such as high speed lasers and optoelectronics.

 Specific R&D

-The Photon Institute will focus on four specific areas for research and development.
+The Future Photon Initiative will focus on four specific areas for research and development.

 Integrated Photonics

 Stefan Preble, director of the RIT Nanophotonics Group, is in charge of the integrated photonics work.
 Integrated photonics will likely be key to computing in coming decades.
-Through the Photon Institute, Preble believes revolutionary advances in photon science and technology can be made.
+Through the FPI, Preble believes revolutionary advances in photon science and technology can be made.